jowharshamshiri/ws/docs/getting-started.md

 **Scrap:**
 - Use instead of deleting files you might need later
-- Regular cleanup with `scrap clean` to remove old items
+- Regular cleanup with `ws scrap clean` to remove old items
 - Archive before purging if you want long-term backup

 **St8:**